RBMK: Reactor vessel, moderator and shielding

-The moderator blocks are made of nuclear graphite the dimensions of which are 25cm × 25cm on the plane perpendicular to the channels and with several longitudinal dimensions of between 20cm and 60cm depending on the location in the stack.
-There are holes of 11.4cm diameter through the longitudinal axis of the blocks for the fuel and control channels.
-The blocks are stacked, surrounded by the reactor vessel into a cylindrical core with a diameter and height of 14m × 8m.
-The maximum allowed temperature of the graphite is up to 730°C.
+The moderator blocks are made of nuclear graphite the dimensions of which are 25 cm × 25 cm on the plane perpendicular to the channels, and with several longitudinal dimensions of between 20 cm and 60 cm depending on the location in the stack.
+There are holes of 11.4 cm diameter through the longitudinal axis of the blocks for the fuel and control channels.
+The blocks are stacked, surrounded by the reactor vessel into a cylindrical core with a diameter and height of 14 m × 8 m.
+The maximum allowed temperature of the graphite is up to 730 °C.

-The reactor has an active core region 11.8 meters in diameter by 7 in height.
+The reactor has an active core region 11.8 m in diameter by 7 m height.
 There are 1700 tons of graphite blocks in an RBMK-1000 reactor.
 The pressurized nitrogen in the vessel prevents the escape of the helium-nitrogen mixture used to cool the graphite stack.

-The reactor vessel has on its outer side an integral cylindrical annular water tank, a welded structure with 3cm thick walls, an inner diameter of 16.6m and an outer diameter of 19m, internally divided to 16 vertical compartments.
+The reactor vessel has on its outer side an integral cylindrical annular water tank, a welded structure with 3 cm thick walls, an inner diameter of 16.6 m and an outer diameter of 19 m, internally divided to 16 vertical compartments.
 The water is supplied to the compartments from the bottom and removed from the top; the water can be used for emergency reactor cooling.
 The tank contains thermocouples for sensing the water temperature and ion chambers for monitoring the reactor power.
 The tank, along with an annular sand layer between the outer side of the tank and inner side of the pit, and the relatively thick concrete of the reactor pit serve as lateral biological shields.